Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 aki melee attack on almost dead thug for 6, dies hunter hits and kills him (to end combat lmao)

---end session
+session ends with the shopkeeper rescued and bandit captured --end session

 ---